tikv/tracing-active-tree/README.md

 }
 ```

-3. Register the `CurrentStacksLayer` to tracing subscriber:
+3. Register the `CurrentStacksLayer` to the tracing subscriber:

 ```rust
     tracing_subscriber::registry()
         .with(layer::global().clone())